 Self-graded pop quizzes track student progress, and are included in every assignment.
 They include 3-5 multiple choice questions that are related to that specific lesson.
 They require no previous knowledge to be able to complete each of them.
 You can customize your assignments, specifying when students need to have their lessons completed by, or whether they need to finish certain lessons before starting others.

 Students can even earn a reward for completing their assignments.
 Choose whether their rewards are added to their stock portfolio or to their budget game!Take a Teacher Test Drive

 Find out how much time your students are spending on the platform, which questions your class is struggling with the most in their assignments, their actions in the Budget Game and trades in the Stock Game.

 The teacher reports can be customized if the presets do not fit your needs, and can be exported to Excel or Google Sheets.See our Sample 9-Week Course Outline

 When students complete 12 months of the Budget Game,

 25 trades in the Stock Game and the 50 personal finance lessons, they are eligible to earn this completion certificate.

 When students complete the 10 chapters of the Investing101 Course, they are eligible to earn this completion certificate.

 Tests your students’ knowledge of personal finance.
 We offer the certification before or after you use PersonalFinanceLab to prove that your students learned the core concepts.
 To learn more about the exam process click here.

 Students earn completion certificates.
-After completing the Investing101 curriculum or the Personal Finance Curriculum, students earn a completion certificate they can print and keep for their records.
+After completing the Investing101 Course or the Personal Finance Lessons, students earn a completion certificate they can print and keep for their records.